JSON Formatter & Validator

 Select Format to beautify your JSON with indentation, Minify to compress it, or Tree to view it as an expandable tree structure.

-If your JSON has syntax errors, the tool will highlight the exact line and show a detailed error message to help you fix it quickly.
+If your JSON has syntax errors, the tool will highlight the exact line.
+Fix the errors and click the copy button to copy the result to your clipboard.

 Tips for Best Results